 By Catherine Winter

-One of the most common concerns we hear is a lack of gardening space.
-Many people who have access to an outdoor garden are city dwellers who only have a small front yard or tiny lot behind their homes to play in, so they feel that they are very limited in what they’re able to grow.
-A great way to maximize space (and increase growing yields) is with a keyhole garden: read on to learn more about what they are and how to set one up.
+One of the most common concerns we hear about is a lack of gardening space.
+Many people only have a small front yard or tiny lot behind their homes to play in.
+As a result, they feel limited in what they’re able to grow.
+A great way to maximize space (and increase growing yields) is with a keyhole garden.
+Read on to learn more about what they are and how to set one up.

-Some people also sink an active compost pile into the centre of their keyhole beds: this is ideal for areas that are prone to droughts, as the compost (which should be kept damp!) releases both moisture and nutrients into the surrounding soil on a regular basis.
-This method of keyhole gardening is quite popular in parts of Subsaharan Africa and various regions in Texas for precisely this reason.
+Some people also sink an active compost pile into the centre of their keyhole beds.
+This is ideal for areas that are prone to droughts, as the compost (which should be kept damp!) releases both moisture and nutrients into the surrounding soil on a regular basis.

-If you have limited space, map out the closest thing you can get to a circle (mark it with chalk or non-toxic paint), decide where you’d like your notch to be placed, and then build up a wall.
+If you have limited space, map out the closest thing you can get to a circle with chalk or non-toxic paint.
+Then, decide where you’d like your notch to be placed for easy access.
+After that, just build up a wall.
 I’ve used old masonry blocks for mine, but you can use everything from stones and bricks to woven branches.
 Use what you have on hand.

-If you’re renting your home, you can reassure your landlord that these keyhole gardens can be disassembled quite easily, though they’ll probably be so impressed by what you’re able to grow in there that they just might keep them around if and when you move.
+If you’re renting your home, you can reassure your landlord that these keyhole gardens can be disassembled quite easily.
+That said, they’ll probably be so impressed by what you’re able to grow in there that they just might keep them around if and when you move.

 Create a layer of loose pebbles at the bottom of this garden for drainage purposes, then create layers inside it as though creating hugelkultur or a “lasagna” garden: some rotting logs, topped by cardboard, yard clippings, old hay, and then compost-rich garden soil.

 Related post: DIY Trash Can Composter Tutorial